 Remember, when you come to the corner hole again, begin a new strand, making a “fish head” and continue weaving back and forth until you complete the entire second diagonal course.

-The final weaving course is to apply the wider binding cane, covering the holes and giving a nice finished look to the woven cane chair seat.
+This will cover up the holes and give a nice finished look to the woven cane chair seat.

 See my Chair Caning Tips — Binder Cord video for more helpful hints and tips for working with the binder cord on hand caning.

-Corners can be pegged with a short piece of wooden dowel rod.
+Corners can be pegged with a short piece of wooden dowel rod or even round, rattan reed of the appropriate size.
 No need for glue, unless it’s just a little spot.
 Or, you can just fold over the top binder strand over the bottom one inside the hole.

+Congratulations!
 You’ve finished your first traditional hole-to-hole cane seat weaving project.
-And with good care, your new chair caned seat should last between 5-25 years.

 Articles, Tip Sheets, Reports <– Back